changsongyang/cncf-cks/cluster_hardening/README.md

 **Exam Curriculum:**

-- Restrict access to Kubernetes API
+- Restrict access to Kubernetes API.

 | Topic | About |
 |--------|--------|